-Since Garden State Equality’s founding in 2004, New Jersey has enacted over 200 state, county and municipal levels.
+Since Garden State Equality’s founding in 2004, New Jersey has enacted over 200 pro-LGBT laws at the state, county and municipal levels.
 Here is a list of many of them - LGBT civil rights laws.
 That’s more LGBT civil rights laws enacted in less time than in any other state, ever in American history.
 And on October 21, 2013, New Jersey became the 14th state in the nation to have the freedom to marry for same sex couples.

 The keys to Garden State Equality’s success lay in two organizational philosophies: